Consolidated B-24 Liberator: Strategic bombing, 1942–1945

 The first B-24 loss over German territory occurred on 26 February 1943.
 Earlier in the war, both the Luftwaffe and the Royal Air Force had abandoned daylight bombing raids because neither could sustain the losses suffered.
 The Americans persisted, however, at great cost in men and aircraft.
 In the period between 7 November 1942 and 8 March 1943, the 44th Bomb Group lost 13 of its original 27 B-24s.
 For some time, newspapers had been requesting permission for a reporter to go on one of the missions.
 Robert B. Post and five other reporters of The New York Times were granted permission.
 Post was the only reporter assigned to a B-24-equipped group, the 44th Bomb Group.
 He flew in B-24 41-23777 ("Maisey") on Mission No. 37 to Bremen, Germany.
 Intercepted just short of the target, the B-24 came under attack from JG 1's Messerschmitt Bf 109s.
 Leutnant Heinz Knoke (who finished the war with 31 kills) shot down the Liberator.
 Post and all but two of the 11 men aboard were killed.
 Knoke reported: "The fire spread out along the right wing.
 The inboard propeller windmilled to a stop.
 And then, suddenly, the whole wing broke off.
 At an altitude of 900 metres there was a tremendous explosion.
 The bomber had disintegrated.
 The blazing wreckage landed just outside Bad Zwischenahn airfield."

 A total of 177 B-24s carried out the famous second attack on Ploiești (Operation Tidal Wave) on 1 August 1943.
 This was the B-24's most costly mission.
 In late June 1943, the three B-24 Liberator groups of the 8th Air Force were sent to North Africa on temporary duty with the 9th Air Force: the 44th Bomb Group joined the 93rd and the 389th Bomb Groups.
-These three units then joined the two 9th Air Force B-24 Liberator groups for low-level attack on the German-held Romanian oil complex at Ploiești.
+These three units then joined the two 9th Air Force B-24 Liberator groups for low-level attack on the Romanian oil complex at Ploiești.
 This daring assault by high-altitude bombers at treetop level was a costly success.
 The attack became disorganized after a navigational error which alerted the defenders and protracted the bomb run from the initial point.
 The 44th destroyed both of its assigned targets, but lost 11 of its 37 bombers and their crews.
 Colonel Leon W. Johnson, the 44th's commander, was awarded the Medal of Honor for his leadership, as was Col. John Riley "Killer" Kane, commander of the 98th Bomb Group.
 Kane and Johnson survived the mission but three other recipients of the Medal of Honor for their actions in the mission—Lt.
 Lloyd H. Hughes, Maj.
 John L. Jerstad and Col. Addison E. Baker—were killed in action.
 For its actions on the Ploiești mission, the 44th was awarded its second Distinguished Unit Citation.
 Of the 177 B-24s that were dispatched on this operation, 54 were lost.